-I’m pleased to announce that this week we’ve released an exciting new feature – in-browser screenshots.
+I’m pleased to announce that this week we’ve released an exciting new feature:

 We’ve been working on this feature for many years, but until now the technology has not been available to do reliable screenshots across browser and devices.
 No one has done it 100%.
 Not us, and not our competitors.
-The technology just hasn’t been available.
+The technology just hasn’t been available on responsive web design.

 The second, and arguably most popular method, is to rely on an open-source library called “html2canvas“.
 Many of our competitors use this, and we’ve toyed with it in the past, but we’ve always dropped it because it has, and will only ever have, partial CSS support.
 The biggest issue, however, is that it’s only ever an “interpretation” of what the user saw.
 It fakes a screenshot by manually rebuilding your webpage in a Canvas element.
 It’s really quite amazing that this works at all, but if you’re a digital agency and a customer is reporting a layout issue, it’s just not acceptable for a screenshot to be an “interpretation”.

 The fact is that all three of these solutions mostly work, most of the time.
-If all you’re doing is “end user feedback” where getting the gist of a problem is enough, then something like html2canvas or “copy on server” is going to be fine.
+If all you’re doing is “end user feedback” where getting the gist of a problem is enough, then something like html2canvas or “copy on server” is going to be fine for online feedback.